 Tailings.
 Refuse.
 Gob.
-Even to those not involved with the mining industry, it is obvious by the very words — rejects, slimes — that we probably won’t see red carpet stars adorned with, majestic high rises built from, or energy production fuelled by tailings or any of its other worthlessness-invoking monikers.
+Even to those not involved with the mining industry, it is obvious by the very words — rejects, slimes — that we probably won’t see red carpet stars adorned with, majestic high rises built from, or energy production fueled by tailings or any of its other worthlessness-invoking monikers.
 We mine because the materials we extract have value and demand.
 As concentration and refinement processes reduce these values to ever smaller volumes, we discard the barren or low-value materials and, by human nature, focus more on the values: the gold, the clean coal, the competent aggregate.

 It’s no revelation that past practices of tailings “mismanagement” by mining companies haunts every sector of the industry to this day.
-What most people don’t get, though, is that we have by and large been very cognisant that to remain in business, to open new properties, to sustain modern living, the way we deal with or plan to deal with tailings is as paramount to the success of the venture as the deposit itself.
+What most people don’t get, though, is that we have by and large been very cognizant that to remain in business, to open new properties, to sustain modern living, the way we deal with or plan to deal with tailings is as paramount to the success of the venture as the deposit itself.

 The best way to deal with tailings is to answer the question “What do you envision as the long-term solution?”
 This will often depend on the characteristics of the tails.
 If the tailings are comprised of relatively coarse particles (+38 microns), then the answer may be as simple as pumping them to cyclones for recovery and dam building with the fine cyclone overflow being impounded behind the dam.